MiFIR Transaction Reporting: A Practical Guide

 Join us on Monday, 19 July at 11:00am BST for a complimentary webcast to mark the forthcoming launch of AIMA’s MiFIR Transaction Reporting Guide that has been developed with the support of ACA Group.

-97% of firms analysed by our award-winning ARRMA service have shown errors in their reporting* and many firms are still in breach by not incorporating market data processor (MDP) data in their MiFIR transaction reporting monitoring.
+97% of firms analyzed by ARRMA have reporting errors and many firms remain non-compliant by failing to incorporate Market Data Processor (MDP) data in MiFIR transaction reporting.

-Book your free review to assess the state of your transaction reporting today.
+Book your free review to assess your reporting framework today.

 Our deep expertise in compliance and market surveillance technology can help strengthen your trade and transaction reporting programme, identify potential business and compliance risks, and avoid potential problems arising with key stakeholders, regulators, and current and prospective clients.

-Our specialist team has performed numerous EMIR and MiFIR reviews, from high-level control testing to full scope data analysis, logic specification and control design projects.
+Our specialist trade and transaction reporting service team has performed numerous EMIR and MiFIR reviews, from high-level control testing to full scope data analysis, logic specification and control design projects.

 We provide insights from quantitative ARRMA peer analysis to help you understand how your firm compares to its industry peers.
 This benchmarking is a valuable addition to your firm’s management body reporting as part of ongoing governance.